-• Competitive grant programs.
-In many cases, CDC does not receive enough funding for a specific program to award a grant to every state or local jurisdiction.
-In these cases, CDC awards the funding through a competitive application process (consistent with federal requirements), unless the process for awarding the funds is otherwise specified in law.73 Some observers have argued that competitive funding disproportionately rewards agencies or organizations with the resources and skills to submit successful competitive grant applications.
-The result is that agencies and organizations in poor or underserved communities may be less likely to successfully obtain competitive grant funding.74
+• that competitive funding disproportionately rewards agencies or organizations with the resources and skills to submit successful competitive grant applications.
+The result is that agencies and organizations in poor or underserved communities may be less likely to successfully obtain competitive grant funding.